kfg-substitutions/web/README.md

-> Also, this is work in progres and there is no place to host this. :(
+> Also, this is work in progress and there is no place to host this. :(

 ## KFG Substitutions